Overview

 If you need to generate an iOS version of your app, upload an iOS certificate.
 This article introduces how to obtain the iOS certificate required for OEM.

-1: If you have already obtained an iOS certificate, you can directly see Configuring an App OEM iOS Certificate.
+1. If you have already obtained an iOS certificate, you can directly see Uploading an iOS Certificate.

-2: If you need to regenerate the expired certificate, you only need to follow the operations from section "Exporting a .p12 Certificate" of this article.
+2. If you need to regenerate the expired certificate, you only need to follow the operations in section "Exporting a .p12 Certificate" of this document.

 Applying for an Enterprise Developer Account